FLP 1: Project Food, Land & People

 5. Identify and use appropriate learning activities to integrate social concerns and social perspectives regarding food, land, and people issues.

 6. To use instructional media FLP CD.

-NDSU graduate credit available first day of class.
+NDSU Credit Fee: $50 and will be available first day of class.
+Event registration fee: $50.